dpy64/dpy64/README.md

-i am python developer and i also make games with pygame if you want to make games with me please dm eof#5231 on discord
+i am python developer and i also make games with pygame and ui with tkinter if you want to make a project with me please dm eof#5231 on discord